abatreya/abatreya.github.io/docs/blog/posts/starclassification.md

 6. B: Blue-White Stars
 7. O: Blue Stars

+For example, our own Sun which is yellow in color is classified as a "G-Type" star.

 ### Size/Mass based

 Another way of classifying stars is based on their size and/or mass.
-The different classifications of stars based off their size &/or mass:

 1. Dwarfs: "Smaller" stars that make up the magority of stars in the universe.
-Are almost always in main sequence.
 2. Giants:  Larger stars that tend to be the aged phase of dwarf stars.
-Are rarely main sequence.
 3. Supergiants:  Even larger stars that are the aged phase of Giant stars.
-Are only main sequence for O & B type stars.
 4. Hypergiants:  Extremely large stars that are the aged phase of O & B supergiants.
-They are basically just supergiants on overdrive.

 ### Blended Classifications

-In reality, these classifications are combined in order to ensure no overlaps.
-For example, in the constellation Orion, the star Betelgeuse is a "M-type Supergiant" star, and the star Rigel is a "B-type Supergiant".
+In reality, both classifications are combined in order to ensure there are no overlaps.
+For example, in the constellation Orion, the red star Betelgeuse is classified as a "M-type Supergiant", and the blue-white star Rigel is a "B-type Supergiant".
+You can see both together in the picture below.

 ![Orion Constellation](images/starclassification/orion.png)

 ---
 ## Summary

 Stars are classified in many ways, which can help if one star needs to be found out of a datapool of millions.
 Thank you for reading this blog!
 If you want to research further into these subjects, I would suggest [visiting](https://universe.nasa.gov/stars/types/).